 Accounting, long referred to as the "language of business," is an excellent foundation for any type of office position.
 Most managerial positions require an understanding of accounting.
 This program provides the basic courses that teach fundamentals of recording business transactions, the balance sheet, the income statement, and basic cost accounting concepts/entries.
 Courses are applicable to the associate degree program.

 Outcomes and Curriculum

 Upon completion of an Accounting certificate, a graduate will be able to:

 - Demonstrate the ability to utilize and apply technology as it impacts the accounting profession.

-- Demonstrate an understanding of the basic concepts of managerial accounting and its role in business and decision making.
+- Demonstrate an understanding of the basic concepts of managerial and cost accounting and their roles in business and decision making.

 - Interpret, analyze, and present reliable and relevant information to financial statement users based upon generally accepted accounting principles both manually and electronically.

 |ACC --||Accounting Elective 2-4 credit hours||3|

 |COM 1110||Interpersonal Communication I||3|